Skipped to main content

 Young woman apprentice smiles in a field of solar panels

-You can choose from a wide range of qualifications across all industries and you may be eligible for government financial support and other benefits.
+With APM Apprenticeships, you can choose from a wide range of qualifications across all industries and you may be eligible for government financial support and other benefits.

 You will be able to earn while you learn on-the-job and while you study at TAFE or other schools, and you’ll gain valuable skills and experience to launch your career after you’re fully qualified.